 - The market consists of many investors with individual investor wealth that is a small portion of total wealth across all investors, and whose individual trades will not impact asset prices

 - All investors plan for the same single holding period

 - All lending and borrowing are at the risk free rate, and investments are made in publicly traded financial assets only

 - There are no taxes or transactions costs on trades

 - All investors want to maximize expected returns for a given level of risk or minimize variance for a given level of return

 The expected rate of return is given by E(ri) = rf + βi(E(RM) – rf) and is known as the security market line (SML).
-Under CAPM, SML can be used for assessing risk return trade-offs for both well diversified portfolios as well as individual assets.
+Under capital asset pricing model (CAPM), SML can be used for assessing risk return trade-offs for both well diversified portfolios as well as individual assets.